ndrewh/nsjail-shm-dos/README.md

 ---

 To run the PoC, we assume a machine with at least
-64GB of RAM, and you may need to reduce the number of allocations (`COUNT` in app.c) to run on machines with less RAM.
-The exploit was tested on a 1TB machine and 64GB machine.
+32GB of RAM.
+You may need to reduce the number of allocations (`COUNT` in app.c) to run on machines with less RAM than this.
+The exploit was tested on a 1TB machine and 32GB machine.

 To run and build the vulnerable nsjail: